 Priority Tier 1: High-Value, Well-Funded Trusts

 Start with trusts that have high scheduled values and strong payment percentages.
-The Johns-Manville Trust — the largest asbestos trust with over $5.26 billion distributed — is often a priority filing because of its established claims process and predictable timeline [14].
+The Johns-Manville Trust — the largest asbestos trust with over $5 billion distributed — is often a priority filing because of its established claims process and predictable timeline [14].
 Other high-priority trusts include the W.R.
-Grace Trust (backed by $3+ billion) and the Owens Corning/Fibreboard Trust.
+Grace Trust (originally funded with approximately $3 billion) [2] and the Owens Corning/Fibreboard Trust.

 Priority Tier 2: Trusts With Approaching Deadlines